lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 str _ She said "hi"
 # Entering a long string
-str story This is the first sentence of the story str _     and it need a newline now. word _ 10 str _     This is the second sentence after the str _     first newline.
+str story This is the first sentence of the story str _     and it needs a newline now. word _ 10 str _     This is the second sentence after the str _     first newline.
 ```

 The str command, name, and the string must fit on a single line.
 You cannot embed newlines in a str string.
 Use `word _ 10` on the next line after the str command to add a